 The Parties will further discuss the implementation of the obligations stemming from the Association Agreement.

-Georgia to continue, with the support of the EU, the drafting and adoption of new public procurement legislation, in line with the approximation process and time-line foreseen in the Association Agreement.
+Georgia to continue, with the support of the EU, the drafting and adoption of new public procurement legislation, in line with the approximation process foreseen in the Association Agreement.

-3.4.8 Intellectual Property Rights (IPR)
+2.5.8 Intellectual Property Rights (IPR)